-Follow the QR code at the top of the page for additional resources on this activity.
-There are many resources for you to use on our website.
+There are many resources for you to use at this website.
 This type of investigation is associated with some very exciting careers!
 We hope that you will explore these resources while you are doing your investigation!

 Let's Get Started!